 (We all want to be confident in our decision.
 Our 10-Step Guide helps you process your thoughts and feelings around your embryos and helps to encourage, empower, and inspire you to approach this area of your life with confidence.
-The guide is available in our free resource library – get the password at the bottom of this post).
+The guide is available at the bottom of this post).

 6) You will be equipped for the road ahead.

 Yet another reason why you need community when you have leftover frozen embryos is because others who have gone before you can equip you for the road ahead.
 To equip someone is to supply them with the objects that are needed for a particular purpose and/or to prepare someone mentally with whatever is needed to deal with a particular situation or task 4.

 No matter where you are in your journey or what option you ultimately decide to go with for your embryos, SOMEONE will have already lived it, been there, and done that.
 These beautiful people are exceptionally qualified to offer you leadership, guidance, and resources in order to equip you as you continue on your journey.